Comprehensive Psychoanalytic Psychotherapy Program

 A. Theoretical Courses

-In this year advance courses on psychopathology, British Independent School, American object relations will be offered.
-In addition, in this year along with offering these theoretical courses to complete students’ theoretical knowledge we will review treatment techniques and have a comparative study of all the basic schools in psychoanalytic psychotherapy.
+In this year, advanced courses on psychopathology, British Independent School, and contemporary (Interpersonal, Intersubjective, and Relational) schools will be offered.
+In addition, along with offering these theoretical courses to complete students’ theoretical knowledge we will review treatment techniques and have a comparative study of all the basic psychoanalytic schools.

 Year Three